-F-104F 29+06 WaSLw 10 Jever 1968 F-104F, construction number 283-5055, model 483-04-08, US serial number 59-5002, built by Lockheed manufactured by Lockheed Aircraft Corporation, Burbank; assembly at Lockheed-Palmdale first flight 1960 with US serial number coded "59-5002"; coded BB+368 shipped to Bremerhaven on June 20, 1960 transported via train to Messerschmitt-Norvenich in Silver-finish colors WaSLw 10 (OTU Operational Training Unit) Norvenich, test flight and first F-104F flight in Germany on July 22, 1960 German airworthiness certificate on July 21, 1960; July 22, 1960 official handover to German Air Force; WaSLw 10 on July 26, 1960 heavily damaged during net barrier engagement after emergency landing on November 8, 1962 at Norvenich AB camouflage scheme "Norm 62" according tech order "TA-196" in 1965/66 29+06 withdrawn from use on April 16, 1971 according government orders; stored LwVersBer 1 on April 21, 1971 struck off charge order(AVA) June 29, 1971; to Luftwaffenmuseum Uetersen in 1971; seen there in 1987 with training aid code "C083" preserved Luftwaffenmuseum der Bundeswehr Berlin-Gatow 1999 in the open display displayed inside hangar, WaSLw 10 marks, September 14, 2006 official presentation; March 2017 last noted. claim of fame: First flight of German pilots of WaSLw 10 (Norvenich) over Germany on July 22, 1960! copyright © Waldemar Winkler collection via David Weiss BB+368 after its net barrier engagement at Norvenich on November 8, 1962.
+F-104F 29+06 WaSLw 10 Jever 1968 F-104F, construction number 283-5055, company company model 483-04-08, US serial number 59-5002, built by Lockheed manufactured by Lockheed Aircraft Corporation (LAC), Burbank; assembly at Lockheed-Palmdale first flight 1960 with US serial number coded "59-5002"; coded BB+368 shipped in boxes to Bremerhaven on June 20, 1960 transported by train to Messerschmitt-Norvenich in Silver-finish colors; WaSLw 10 (OTU Operational Training Unit) Norvenich, test flight and first F-104F flight in Germany on July 22, 1960 German airworthiness certificate on July 21, 1960; July 22, 1960 official handover to German Air Force; WaSLw 10 on July 26, 1960 heavily damaged during net barrier engagement after emergency landing on November 8, 1962 at Norvenich AB; camouflage scheme "Norm 62" according tech order "TA-196" in 1965/66 29+06 withdrawn from use (grounded) on April 16, 1971 according government orders; stored LwVersBer 1 on April 21, 1971 struck off charge order(AVA) June 29, 1971; to Luftwaffenmuseum Uetersen in 1971; seen there in 1987 with training aid code "C083" preserved Luftwaffenmuseum der Bundeswehr Berlin-Gatow (Air Force Museum of the Bundeswehr) 1999 in the open display displayed inside hangar, WaSLw 10 marks, September 14, 2006 official presentation; March 2021 last noted. note: in 2011 the "Luftwaffenmuseum der Bundeswehr" (Air Force Museum of the Bundeswehr) at Berlin-Gatow airfield is renamed as an autonomous branch of the "Militärhistorisches Museum der Bundeswehr" (Bundeswehr Museum of Military History). claim of fame: First flight of German pilots of WaSLw 10 (Norvenich) over Germany on July 22, 1960! copyright © Winkler collection BB+368 after its net barrier engagement at Norvenich on November 8, 1962.
 Flown by Kapitein Ludo Forgeur (BAF) and Olt Herman-Josef Sensen (IP), the aircraft landed long after engine problems and experienced additional nosewheel shimmy during the landing roll.
-This resulted in the net engagement, which caused damage to the airframe and engine (a AOA vane broke and was ingested).
+This resulted in the net engagement, which caused damage to the airframe and engine (the AOA vane broke and was ingested).